Agile organisations typically have three areas of accountability to deliver products and services in an agile way:

 The manager’s role in an agile world is to make efficiency and productivity a reality.

-To do this, managers have typically managed individuals in vertical, functional silos (i.e., Development, Quality Assurance, Finance, etc.).
+To do this in the past, managers have typically “managed” individuals in vertical, functional silos (i.e., Development, Quality Assurance, Finance, etc.).
 In the agile enterprise, though, management is horizontal:

 Set a strong vision and mission of why agility is important for the organisation.
 Agile can reap significant benefits:

-Scrum has specific rules that make it effective.
-When only parts are enacted, Scrum isn’t as effective.
+All agile frameworks have specific rules that make it effective.
+When only parts are enacted, agile isn’t as effective.
 A manager’s job is to set expectations that for agile to work teams must work within its rules.

 Cheney, G., Christensen, L. T., Zorn, T. E., Ganesh, G. (2011).
 Organizational communication in an age of globalization: Issues, reflections, practices (2nd ed., pp. 215–251).
 Long Grove, IL: Waveland Press.